ChS7: Production

-For a purpose of driving heavy train, by the early 1980s SKODA plant projected universal AC/DC 8-axle locomotive.
+For a purpose of driving heavy train, by the early 1980s Škoda plant projected universal AC/DC 8-axle locomotive.
 (Refer to ChS8).
 They were designated for pulling trains along the hard-to-pass profiles.
 For the purpose of projecting new electric DC locomotive, ChS6 and ChS200 features were used as a basis; as compared with these two projects, Chs7 featured several modifications.